We’re excited to improve the interview experience and simplify the hiring process through better conversations and unbiased interview data.

 Co-Founder & CTO

-James has been developing software for almost 17 years.
+James has been developing software for over 20 years.
 His passion for using technology to create scoring systems was ignited by his work for many years at the credit scoring giant FICO.
 As a member of the myFico.com team he was responsible for developing much of the site’s backend.
 James was also a member of FICO’s ScoreNet team, where he managed the normalization process of many of FICO’s independent systems in order to meet PCI compliance standards.

 Before FICO, James was part of the engineering team that created peets.com and the popular “how-to” site eHow.com.